nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 As each operator can choose what roles their nodes provide, the nodes which work as open Gateways will have higher rewards because they are the most important to keep up and stable.
 Besides that the operators of Gateways may be exposed to more complication and possible legal risks.

-The nodes which are initialized to run as Mix nodes and Gateways will be chosen to be on top of the active set before the ones working only as a Mix node.
+The nodes which are initialized to run as Mix Nodes and Gateways will be chosen to be on top of the active set before the ones working only as a Mix Node.

 I case we go with \#2, all nodes active in the epoch will be rewarded proportionally according their work.